-Home remedies for headache can often ease the pain of common tension and migraine headaches.
+Home remedies can often ease the pain of common tension and migraine headaches.
 Natural remedies for headaches may help prevent headaches, too.

-Your body needs riboflavin (vitamin B2) to create an energy-producing substance called ATP — and boosting riboflavin appears to help migraine headaches, according to American Academy of Neurology headache treatment guidelines.
+Your body needs riboflavin (vitamin B2) to create an energy-producing substance called ATP.
+Boosting riboflavin appears to help migraine headaches, according to American Academy of Neurology headache treatment guidelines.
 Over time, taking riboflavin supplements can decrease the frequency of migraine headaches, the National Headache Foundation reports.

 Coenzyme Q10, an antioxidant, is crucial for the function of cells in your body.
-It is considered possibly effective as a headache treatment and may be especially helpful in preventing migraines, the National Center for Complementary and Integrative Health (NCCIH) explains.
+It is considered a possibly effective headache treatment and may be especially helpful in preventing migraines, the National Center for Complementary and Integrative Health (NCCIH) explains.

 Extract from the roots of the butterbur shrub have also been shown in several studies to reduce the frequency and severity of headaches, the American Academy of Neurology and the American Headache Society found.
 Side effects are mild digestive symptoms, like belching.

 Headache remedies don’t have to be supplements or medication.
 Many natural remedies for headache involve other pro-active strategies.
 For example, taking a hot shower can help relieve tension and sinus headaches.
-And relaxation techniques, including yoga, meditation, and progressively relaxing your muscles, can often relieve headache pain, too.
+Relaxation techniques, including yoga, meditation, and progressively relaxing your muscles, can often relieve headache pain, too.

-Headaches are a common symptom of mild-to-moderate dehydration, and many types of headaches are actually triggered by not drinking enough hydrating liquids.
-So make sure you are drinking enough fluids throughout the day.
-Water is your best choice — sugary drinks or sports drinks loaded with salt are not as effective and may even make dehydration worse, according to the National Headache Foundation.
+Headaches are a common symptom of mild-to-moderate dehydration.
+Not drinking enough hydrating liquids trigger many types of headaches.
+So, make sure you drink enough fluids throughout the day.
+Water is your best choice.
+Sugary drinks or sports drinks loaded with salt are not as effective and may make dehydration worse, according to the National Headache Foundation.

 Other common remedies for relieving headaches are adequate sleep, cool compresses, and diming the lights.

-We can’t emphasize this enough: Make sure home remedies for headache are right for you
+Make sure home remedies for headaches are right for you

-Instead of relying on home headache remedies of any kind, the National Institute of Neurological Disorders and Stroke (NINDS) urges seeking medical care if you experience these symptoms, which may indicate a serious health problem:
+Instead of relying on home headache remedies, the National Institute of Neurological Disorders and Stroke (NINDS) urges seeking medical care if you experience these symptoms, which may indicate a serious health problem: